carlosb1/website/content/tokio/tutorial/codecs.md

 }
 ```
 # FramedWrite and FramedRead

+To operate with this encoders/decoders it can be used with framed that it will permit an easy way to write and read messages

 ```rust
         let mut framed_writer = FramedWrite::new(w, MyBytesCodec {});
         let mut framed_reader = FramedRead::new(r, MyBytesCodec {});